stride3d/stride-docs/en/manual/get-started/create-a-project.md

  5. Select the platforms you want your game to support and click **OK**.

-Xenko creates the project and opens it in Game Studio.
+Stride creates the project and opens it in Game Studio.

 ## What's next?